Pranayam (2011 film): Reception

 The film was released coinciding with the festival of Onam on 31 August 2011.

 A critic from Sify.com said, "Pranayam is in an entirely different league, far above most films that we come across in Malayalam, but still it falls short of being a brilliant one.
 It has some fine moments, but you will need some patience to find those, in between!".

 Paresh C. Palicha of Rediff.com who published an overall negative review concluded it by writing: "Pranayam, that claimed to be an unusual love story, has to depend on its protagonists to work as it lacks depth and is much below expectations from a director of Blessy's calibre."

 Anupam Kher called Pranayam as one of the seven best films of his career.
 He says: "Pranayam is one of the seven best films of my career.
 It has been a great learning experience for me."
 The film was widely appreciated for great performance made by Mohanlal, Anupam Kher, and Jaya Prada.

-The film picked up after a slow start and the end and went on to be a surprise hit in 2011 when the film went on to complete 50 days in Trivandrum, Ernakulam & Trichur.
+The film picked up after a slow start and the end, went on to be average in 2011, and completed 50 days in Trivandrum, Ernakulam & Trichur.